kaushalmodi/ox-hugo/test/site/content/posts/single-author.md

 draft = false
 +++

-This post has 1 author.
+This post has 1 author set as a TOML list in front-matter.